bors-ng/bors-ng.github.io/getting-started.md

     #- master
 ```

-Once you have something like Travis, AppVeyor, CircleCI, Jenkins, TaskCluster, BuildBot,
+Once you have a Continuous Integration service running,
-or anything else that can work in their stead,
 connect bors-ng to your repo <a href="https://github.com/integration/bors-ng">from within GitHub</a>.

 The final step is to create a `bors.toml` file in your repo.